rayen-ben-masseoud/Airlife_2025/README.md

 # Airlife_2025
 -Create an evironment in your local depository (instead of myen_etl):

-# Navigate to your desired folder
+Navigate to your desired folder cd /path/to/your/current/folder
-cd /path/to/your/current/folder

-# Create a new environment in the current folder
-conda create --prefix ./myenv python=3.9
+Create a new environment in the current folder conda create --prefix ./myenv python=3.9

-# Activate the environment
+Activate the environment
 conda activate ./myenv

-# Install packages from the requirements file
-pip install -r requirements.txt
+Install packages from the requirements file pip install -r requirements.txt

+### change database credentials
 --change #database credentials (starting from line 12 in update_metrics.py) and in (src_aircraft/loading_aircraft.py starting from line 7 )

+### create manually the database aircraft_db
 -This demo is not fully automated but computes the cumulative distance from the time we launch the update_metrics.py until we kill it:
 On the terminal execute the following commands: